PeterDemmer/ffmpeg/README.md

 When e.g. a .trf file exists but is older then the .dil.mp4 file it should have been created from, a warning is given.

+I thought a script like this would be rather standard and straightforward, but it took me quite some searching, time and effort to get this right.
+Hence this publish.